jgable/jacobgable_com/source/readme.md

 This is my personal sites source code.
 It's based on Dustin Curtis' Svbtle layout and markdown based blogging platform.
 It uses some of the styles from the Obtvse clone.

-This is my first node js production project.

 ## Technologies

 - Node.js